Changelog

 Continuous control monitoring

-Affirmark now pulls evidence directly from your existing tooling — IdP exports, EDR attestations, vulnerability scans, configuration drift — so drift surfaces in near real time instead of at cycle close.
+Affirmark now pulls evidence directly from the tooling already in inventory — IdP exports, EDR attestations, vulnerability scans, configuration drift — so drift surfaces in near real time instead of at cycle close.
 Supported for several Tier-A providers today, with more wiring in continuously.

 - Mailbox ingestion: Microsoft 365, Google Workspace, Proton.